CoolBitX-Technology/sygna-bridge-util-py/README.md

     }
 )

-# Boradcast your transaction to blockchain after got and api reponse at your api server.
+# Broadcast your transaction to blockchain after got and api response at your api server.
 txid = "1a0c9bef489a136f7e05671f7f7fada2b9d96ac9f44598e1bcaa4779ac564dcd"

 # Inform Sygna Bridge that a specific transfer is successfully broadcasted to the blockchain.